 CE, FCC, RoHS

-Once you have listed the above, you can look for IoT Gateways available in the market that meets your requirements.
-So, how to judge whether the performance of a gateway is suitable for my project?
-You may need to consider the following factors:
+Once you have listed the above, you can look for IoT Gateway supplier available in the market that meets your requirements.
+After making sure the performance of an IoT gateway for your IoT projects or solutions, you can continue to consider the following factors:

 As a result, the project party might need to invest in a gateway that can thoroughly filter the data from the sensors and carry out many pre-processing operations on the data.

-Some gateway versions can withstand temperatures between -30 and 70 degrees Celsius, altitudes between 15 and 5000 meters, and scenarios with a lot of stress and vibration.
-The person in charge must make sure they choose a gateway appropriate for the operational environment.
+Some IoT gateway versions can withstand temperatures between -30 and 70 degrees Celsius, altitudes between 15 and 5000 meters, and scenarios with a lot of stress and vibration.
+The person in charge must make sure they choose an IoT gateway appropriate for the operational environment.

 An IoT gateway is an essential piece of the puzzle for any company wishing to monitor its operations remotely.
-As a hub between multiple devices, gateways must have a wireless connection such as Wi-Fi or Wireless LAN.
+As an IoT hub between multiple devices, IoT gateways must have a wireless connection such as Wi-Fi or Wireless LAN.
 It also needs long-range connectivity options like LTE M for monitoring from afar.

-This has become more relevant with manufacturing plants where companies choose remote control over onsite management by utilizing their smartphones depending on your budget.
-You may not get all these features when purchasing a less expensive model.
+Sometimes, this has become more relevant with manufacturing plants themselves.
+When they choose remote control over onsite management by utilizing their smartphones depending on your budget, they may not get all these features when purchasing a less expensive model.